Lancaster Volunteer Ambulance Corps: Fleet

 The Corps currently operates eight (8) ambulances: one (1) 2005 Braun type-3 ambulance, one (1) 2006 Braun type-3 ambulance, one(1)2009 Road Rescue type-3, one (1)2012 McCoy Miller Guardian II Type II van ambulance, (2) McCoy Miller Guardian Type II van ambulances, and (2) Ford Transit Van Ambulances 802,803,824,826, 827 culminate our frontline apparatus with 800 and 801 and 825 as our spare/reserve apparatus.

 Also available as a response vehicle is a 2010 Chevrolet Tahoe ALS flycar (700).
 700 is also utilized as a Special Services vehicle for transport of the Emergency Bicycle Unit & SWAT Medics.
 A Special Operations trailer is available for transport of equipment, EBU Bicycles, and other items for Special Events.

 The Director of Operations has their own response vehicle, (900).
 This vehicle was the prior 700 flycar vehicle.
 Previously, the Corps did operate a BLS flycar (701) and an assistant DO vehicle (901), but were sold to streamline finances and lower worker's comp costs.

 Also available in the fleet are (4) Smith & Wesson Tactical Mountain Bikes.
 The designated ambulance numbers for the LVAC are 800,801,802,803,824,825,826 and 827.

 Ambulance Station

 In 1996, the Lancaster Volunteer Ambulance Corps relocated to a new, more modern and much larger ambulance station located at 40 Embry Place.
 This site was chosen due to it being centrally located within the vast ambulance district.
 The station is equipped with 5 apparatus bays which houses the 6 ambulances and 1 flycar.
 A living room (squad room), kitchen, dispatch center, training room, as well as offices and sleeping quarters for crews.
-As the station houses crews 24/7/365, the station is always manned by personnel at any given time.
+As the station houses crews 24/7/365, the station is always staffed by personnel at any given time.
 With an increased call volume & increasing population, the Corps is looking in the future at expansion of bays & office/ training and community space to the current headquarters.